‘Ilish’ (Hilsa) isn’t just a fish, rather it’s an emotion for Bongs living across the globe.

 There are several small river islands, and we anchored our boat by the banks of a tiny one.
 Getting out of the boat, my feet landed on the black sand beach where it was just the three of us – and silence all around.
 Jishu and I took a walk around the island, clicking pictures and admiring the beauty of nature that surrounded us.

-We crossed several boats that have been parked in the middle of the river, and fishermen waiting eagerly for their catches!
+We crossed several boats that had been parked in the middle of the river, and fishermen waiting eagerly for their catches!

 The day trip to Mawa would have been incomplete if we didn’t stop for lunch at ‘Project Hilsa’.
 Well, as the name suggests, this place is all about ‘ilish’!
 The restaurant has a unique exterior and the entire place looks like a Hilsa fish itself.